discoleo/Immunology/Immuno.md

 - the only elements in common are the amide bonds in the back-bone;

 The binding to the MHC-1 is therefore very non-specific!
 In addition, the binding energy may be relatively small: the back-bone consists of amide-bonds, but is otherwise not rich in other binding motifs.
 Highly hydrophilic peptides may dissociate easily from the MHC-1 molecule; peptides which remain bound are probably rich in hydrophobic amino acids, which prevents the dissociation.
 The "specificity" and "affinity" of the MHC-1 molecules may be therefore a reflection of rapid dissociation and loss of water-soluble epitopes.

+## TLR

+Toll Like Receptors are pattern-recognition receptors important in induction of innate immune responses.

+One important part of their action mechanism involves targeting the phagocytosed microbial material to the proteasome in order to generate the short peptides which will bind to MHC class 1 and class 2 molecules.
+Various ubiquitin ligases (E2- or E3-ligases, e.g. TRAF6, Ubc13, LUBAC complex) are therefore activated: phagocytosed proteins get ubiquitinated and are targeted for degradation by the proteasome.

+It is unclear to me if these ubiquitin pathways have additional signalling roles.
+They may be limited to activation of the ubiquitination step of the phagocytosed microbial materials and are therefore highly relevant to target those materials to the proteasome.

+The induction of nuclear transcription factors may involve a distinct set of signalling pathways (without any links to the ubiquitination steps).
+The results in the literature linking these 2 pathways may be inaccurate and misleading.

 ## References